 - Keep a money journal.
 At the risk of sounding “woo,” I suggest you keep a money journal at every stage of your life.
 It doesn’t have to be too involved.
 Just record your daily money activities, expenditures, savings, etc. Note your attitudes and feelings at the time of the transactions.
 Doing this will allow you to see the subtle changes in your money mindset and adjust accordingly.

 - Keep on top of credit.
 Even if you are married, you should control your credit history.
-Don’t set it and forget it.
-Make periodic reviews a part of your debt reduction and elimination strategy.
+Could you not set it and forget it?
+Instead, make periodic reviews a part of your debt reduction and elimination strategy.
 Strive to maintain a healthy, consistent credit score and use credit sensibly and strategically.
 Credit is a prime area where you must factor in life changes, however small.

 In summary: Your financial identity will never be completely fixed or static.
 Don’t allow yourself to believe that you are incapable of changing, no matter what your age.
 Be sure that every money decision you make reflects your attitudes and beliefs right now.
 Don’t be afraid to tweak your financial plan or challenge your advisor’s advice when it doesn’t mesh with your current financial identity.
 Discovering who you are regarding your wealth and money attitudes will go a long way in helping you avoid making serious mistakes with your finances.

 “Know thyself… but know that “thyself” is subject to change.”

 Premium gift for you for registering for my newsletter